 Cost also the major difference if we compare screen printing vs embroidery.
 Both approaches have their pros and cons.

 Embroidery is the process where a logo is attached, or a symbol is sewn on a cloth (such as a shirt, jacket, or hat).
-Embroidery is an excellent means of customization and clothing organization.
+Embroidery is an excellent means of customized clothing for every organization.
 It’s clean, simple, shows the logo, and makes it perfect for businesses.
 Furthermore, the embroidery impact is durable.
 If handled properly, after continuous washing, it will not diminish or stick.
 Your embroidery would instead become an integral part of the fabric.

 Despite its many benefits, embroidery isn’t ideal for each project.
 Embroidery is usually more costly than printing screens.
 Some companies are opting for screen printing for large projects.
 Moreover, you generally pay for the number of threads, so it is not the most economical choice to broader a broad logo.
 All the embroidery work is different.